tbloemen/flight-calculator/README.md

   - Windows: use `HLA-tool.exe` from the “Releases” page.
 - Prepare your input file:
   - Use the included `input.xlsx` as a template.
+  - The input file you use can have any name, but it must have the same structure as `input.xlsx`.
   - Save it in the same folder as the app.
 - Run the app and wait for the report:
   - The tool typically needs about 10 seconds for 3 entries (this varies).
-  - Your report will be saved as `output.pdf` in the same folder.
+  - Your report will be saved as `report_<current date>.pdf` in the same folder.

 Important: